 7 Reasons to Avoid Propane Refrigerators

 It sounds like propane works as a great alternative energy source.
 Although this is true, propane refrigerators have some serious downsides.
-These seven reasons may cause you to rethink keeping that propane fridge you currently have and perhaps consider installing a 12V RV fridge instead.
+From higher fire risk and chemical leaks to the need to stay level, lets take a look at some of the drawbacks.

 Propane can be expensive.
 It can get costly to constantly purchase propane to keep your refrigerator, furnace, oven, stove, and outdoor grill operating.
 Going out of your way to get propane also takes time.
 Using electricity to run a fridge is very easy as long as you have it available, however, you may be running a generator more.